AdguardTeam/KnowledgeBaseVPN/docs/miscellaneous/beta-testing.md

 ### What else?

 There is not much more to add.
 You don't have to go out of your way to find bugs.
 You can continue using AdGuard VPN as usual.
-However, if you encounter a bug, please do not be lazy in reporting it.
-Of course, we appreciate any additional effort and/or extra forum activity, etc.

-Occasionally, you will receive our newsletter, keeping you informed of the latest changes in the beta (in case you missed them) and other important news.
-You can unsubscribe from it at any time.

-And that's it!
-If you would like to participate in the AdGuard VPN beta testing program, you now know what to do!
+And in case you encounter a problem, be sure to let us know about it!